telefonicaid/fiware-orion/doc/manuals/orion-api.md

   * If the macro *covers completely the string where is used*, then the JSON nature of the attribute value is taken into account.
 For instance, `"value": "${temperature}"` resolves to `"value": 10` if temperature attribute is a number or to `"value": "10"` if `temperature` attribute is a string.
-  * If the macro *is only part of string where is used*, then the attributue value is always casted to string.
+  * If the macro *is only part of string where is used*, then the attribute value is always casted to string.
 For instance, `"value": "Temperature is: ${temperature}"` resolves to `"value": "Temperature is 10"` even if temperature attribute is a number.
 Note that if the attribute value is a JSON array or object, it is stringfied in this case.